Flood Mapping Study

-The timeline (at right, or click for full-size version) outlines the multi-step process involved with flood-risk mapping in the CSRD.
+The timeline (view full-size timeline [PDF]) outlines the multi-step process involved with flood-risk mapping in the CSRD.
 As the process moves ahead, it will enhance the quality and the accessibility of flood and landslide hazard information for the public, property owners, qualified development industry professionals, local governments and regulatory agencies.
 It will also help with emergency management planning.

 Geohazard Risk Prioritization Study Report

 This region-wide project forms the basis for more detailed flood-risk mapping studies of high-risk areas and will be used to determine future risk-reduction efforts in certain areas.
 The study identified and prioritized geohazard areas covering 1,946 km2 of the CSRD.

 The CSRD Board received the complete Geohazard Risk Prioritization Study report at the February 18, 2021 Regular Board Meeting, which included a presentation from Kris Holm, BCG's principal engineer on the project.
 View the Regional Flood and Steep Creek Risk Prioritization Presentation (PDF).
 View the Geohazard Risk Prioritization Report (PDF).

 The Fraser Basin Council has applied for National Disaster Mitigation Program funding to advance more detailed flood mapping in selected areas of the Thompson River Watershed, including sites in the Shuswap.
 These areas will include the Eagle River, Salmon River and Swansea Point.

 Other funding grant opportunities will be pursued as available to advance the report’s recommendations for more detailed flood hazard mapping in other high priority areas of the CSRD.